kaygar86/kickstarter-analysis/README.md

 * Minimum pledge amount (if any)
 * Genre of each play

-If we had other data points such as the above suggestions we could create a box and whisker plot, which would show any possible outliers that may be skewing our the distributions from our analysis.
+If we had other data points such as the above suggestions we could create a box and whisker plot, which would show any possible outliers that may be skewing the distributions from our analysis.